The online fraud survival guide

 Online fraud has been around since the dawn of the internet and will persist until its end.
 In other words, fraud isn’t going anywhere.
 In fact, the more we move our lives online, the more fraud risks there are.

-With Protectmaxx (fraud API) and related services, Alphacomm is able to protect businesses and their customers from most types of online fraud, including payment fraud and SIM swap fraud.
-Alphacomm’s Fraud API ensures you’re not vulnerable to costly chargebacks that may occur as a result of fraudulent transactions.
+With our Protectmaxx (fraud API), Alphacomm is able to protect businesses and their customers from all types of online payment fraud.
+Protectmaxx ensures you’re not vulnerable to costly chargebacks that may occur as a result of fraudulent transactions.

 Contact Alphacomm today